Sparky015/AstralEngine/README.md

 * Asset Manager (40% done)

-I am working on writing an asset manager that can simply cache raw asset data for now.
+I am working to create an asset manager that can load in assets from files and cache their data to improve loading times and memory efficiency.

 * Scene System (Early In-Progress)